 Experimental work placement at secondary, intermediate and special schools

-The experimental internship for lower secondary, secondary modern and special schools is aimed at students on the dual-subject physics Bachelor's degree programme with the aim of becoming a teacher at lower secondary and secondary modern schools, usually in their 6th or 4th semester.
-It is offered in the summer semester (currently one group with a maximum of 12 students).
-The module is worth 6 CP and consists of a three-hour weekly practical laboratory course.
-The course always takes place on Fridays and attendance at all sessions is compulsory.
-If there are still places available beyond the group of students mentioned above, these are of course also available to students specialising in secondary school teaching.
+The Experimental Practical Course for Secondary and Lower Secondary Schools is aimed at students on the two-subject Bachelor’s degree programme in Physics, who are training to become teachers at secondary and lower secondary schools, usually in their 6th or 4th semester.
+It is offered each summer semester (currently one group with a maximum of 12 students).
+The module is worth 6 KP and consists of a three-hour weekly laboratory practical.
+The session always takes place on Fridays; attendance at all sessions is compulsory.
+If places remain available in a given intake beyond the group of students mentioned above, these are of course also open to students specialising in teaching at grammar schools.

-Direct contact with pupils is another focus of the module.
-To this end, school classes are invited to the work placement to experiment together with the students in small groups.
-This gives students the opportunity to observe how pupils deal with the physics experiments and which learning processes they go through at an experimental station they have designed.
-Experiences from the module may be taken up again in the Bachelor's thesis and in the didactic module phy410.
+Direct contact with pupils is another key focus of the module.
+To this end, school classes are invited to the placement, where pupils work in small groups alongside the students to carry out experiments together.
+This gives students the opportunity to observe, at an experimental station they have designed themselves, how school pupils engage with the physics experiments and what learning processes they go through.
+Experiences from the module may be revisited in the Bachelor’s thesis and in the subject-specific didactics module phy410.

 Michael Komorek